Ohio State's wound experts can help prevent the loss of a limb.

 If your physician has mentioned amputation as a possible outcome of your condition, contact the experts at Ohio State's Limb Preservation Program for another opinion.
-With your permission, Ohio State's wound healing team can discuss with your physician your situation and potential alternative treatments that may result in a more positive outcome.
+With your permission, our wound healing team can discuss with your physician your situation and potential alternative treatments that may result in a more positive outcome.

 Pathway to Healing

 From your first visit, you will notice that the Limb Preservation Program combines expert medical treatments with personalized and convenient care.
 For example, a physician referral is not necessary.
 You can schedule your own appointment (see appointment information on this page).
 You can typically see an Ohio State wound specialist within seven days.
-In addition, parking is free and easy.
+In addition, parking is free and convenient.

-Our expert staff will perform necessary diagnostic work and develop a healing plan that meets your individual needs.
+Our expert staff will perform diagnostic work and develop a healing plan that meets your individual needs.
 We can then schedule any necessary procedures.
 We work collaboratively with specialists in vascular medicine, endocrinology, surgery, physical therapy, nutrition and other specialties to design a comprehensive care program that draws from the latest treatments for wound healing.